Sunday, November 20, 2016

 Aroma and Flavor – 2.5 out of 3 mugs

-The aroma is commercialized.
-Nothing unique and actually removed me of barq’s.
-The first drink was enjoyable.
-Overall a good blend with a little too much carbonation for me.
-The sweetness level was a little higher than I prefer.
-Could be the “Invert Sugar” that was listed as the sugar?
+The aroma is commercialized and lacks uniqueness.
+However, it did evoke the scent of Barq’s.
+The initial sip was enjoyable.
+It is a well-balanced blend, but the excessive carbonation is not to my liking.
+The sweetness level is slightly higher than I prefer.
+Could it be the “Invert Sugar” listed as the sugar?

 Head –1.5 out of 3 mugs

-The head was slightly below average yet would make a great root beer float.
-Within 30 seconds, there was no sign of any head remaining.
+Although the head was slightly below average, it would make an excellent root beer float.
+Within 30 seconds, there was no trace of any head remaining.

 Zip – 2.5 out of 3 mugs